• HOME

 I have a whole guide explaining how to visit, so I won’t go into so much detail here other than that you MUST do this!

-First, you will drive 15-20 minutes south of Tulum to the Muyil Ruins – this is another Mayan archaeological site but unlike the Tulum Ruins, these are hidden under a forest canopy.
+The Muyil Ruins are another Mayan archaeological site but unlike the Tulum Ruins, these are hidden under a forest canopy.

-But the real highlight on this mini day trip from Tulum is taking a boat tour and skirting across the lagoons inside Sian Ka’an and then jumping out to float down an old Mayan trading route from the seat of your life vest!
+But the real highlight of this mini day trip from Tulum is taking a boat tour and skirting across the lagoons inside Sian Ka’an and then jumping out to float down an old Mayan trading route from the seat of your life vest!

-Book on GetYourGuide | Book on Viator
+👉 Book it on Viator

 Day 5: Ancient City of Coba (+ Cave Cenotes)